SumoLogic/sumologic-kubernetes-collection/docs/installation.md

 Please refer to [Troubleshooting document](/docs/troubleshoot-collection.md#troubleshooting-collection).

+### Installation fails with error `function "dig" not defined`

+You need to use a more recent version of Helm.
+See [Minimum Requirements](/docs/README.md#minimum-requirements).

+If you are using ArgoCD or another tool that uses Helm under the hood, make sure that tool uses the required version of Helm.

 ### Error: timed out waiting for the condition

 If `helm upgrade --install` hangs, it usually means the pre-install setup job is failing and is in a retry loop.